dgrinton/fragmentify-js/README.md

 elements, and a subsequent action can modify something produced by a prior action (including "require"d content).

+For more examples of the usage of each action, see [usage examples](https://github.com/dgrinton/fragmentify-js/blob/master/docs/examples.md).

 ###require:

 In any document you can use the require="path/to/file.html" attribute.
 The